isomerpages/sportsg-corp/media-centre/media-release/_posts/2013-06-12-post-Update On Changi Motorsports Hub Project.md

 description: ""
 image: ""
 ---
-Update On Changi Motorsports Hub Project
+## **Update On Changi Motorsports Hub Project**
-12 Jun 2013

-Singapore, 12 June 2013 - The Singapore Sports Council (SSC) announced today that it would not be proceeding with the re-tender for the Changi Motorsports Hub site following the conclusion of an extensive international and local market sounding and Request for Information (RFI) exercise.
+**Singapore, 12 June 2013** - The Singapore Sports Council (SSC) announced today that it would not be proceeding with the re-tender for the Changi Motorsports Hub site following the conclusion of an extensive international and local market sounding and Request for Information (RFI) exercise.

 2. Updating the media on the decision not to proceed with the re-tender, SSC CEO Lim Teck Yin said: "The SSC has decided not to proceed with the re-tender as potential investors had indicated significant combined conditions for the project to be commercially viable, which we cannot accede to.
 The key requirements from potential investors include requests for flexibility of lease terms and land use as well as tax concessions.
 For example, with regard to flexibility of lease terms, there were requests for extensions of duration and pricing below valuation."